How to apply for research courses

 English not your first language?

 If English isn't your first language, you will also need to meet the relevant English language requirements.
 IELTS requirements are detailed on our course pages, though we also accept a variety of alternative qualifications.

 If you require additional support to develop your language skills, you may be able to attend a presessional course at the Centre for English Language Education.

 3. Check key dates and deadlines

-Most research programmes start on 1 October 2021.
+Most research programmes start early October.
 However, there are also start dates at the beginning of December, February, April and July.
 Check our programme pages or contact the academic school for details.

 Specific opportunities, including studentships and doctoral training programmes, usually have their own deadlines, so make sure you check if there is a closing date for the project(s) you are applying for.

-International students should apply as early as possible.
-The deadline for courses starting on 1 October 2021 is Friday 20 August 2021.
-This is to ensure you have enough time to apply for your student visa.
+International students should apply as early as possible to ensure you have enough time to apply for your student visa and submit any documentation as advised by the admissions team.

 4. Write a research proposal